Tallinn… I have to admit, I did not know much about the capital of Estonia before visiting it.

 Do you have any questions about Estonia or Tallinn?

-Just drop a line in comments section, I will be glad to reply all your questions!
+Just drop a line in the comments section, and I will be glad to reply to all your questions!

 Thank you for reading this article, if you like it, please share!